Giladt2789/p81/README.md

 In the process of solving this home assignment, i've made some assumptions and taken some steps:<br>
 1. The bucket that would save the state file and the DynamoDB table that stores the LockID must get created via boto3 and not terraform. <br>
 2. The entire process must be a plug-and-play process.
 So, the things i've made to support it are:<br>
 2.1.
-The AWS access key and secret are stored in the Github credentials, in order for them not to be printed in the console, or stored in the git repo.
+The AWS access key and secret are stored in the Github credentials, in order for them not to be printed in the console, or stored in the git repo. <br>
-3.
+2.2.
+In order to have the option to plug-and-play, input parameters are permitted in the <b>"Run workflow"</b> option under the Actions tab. <br>
+2.3.
+The input parameters that will be passed are:<br>
+    *